nelsonjunior-java/abnamro-recipes/doc/architeture.md

 ![architecture](./recipes-application-architecure.png)

-For operations like creating a new `recipe` and creating a new `ingredient` the recipes-api will send this requests to their respective queues, returning an UUID to the user.
+For operations like creating a new `recipe` and creating a new `ingredient` the recipes-api will send these requests to their respective queues, returning an UUID to the user.
 Then the `recipes-consumer` will consume this request messages and store them in the database accordingly.

 For other operations like retrieving, or deleting an ingredient or a recipe the `recipes-api` will communicate directly with the database and perform this operations.